-We took a close look at the Cobb barbecue grill and the battery-powered Lotus Grill – both pretty expensive options compared to disposable. barbecues, which are frankly rather rubbish.
+We’ve taken a close look at the Cobb barbecue grill and the battery-powered Lotus Grill – both pretty expensive options compared to disposable. barbecues, which are frankly rather rubbish.
 The Cobb and LotusGrill, however, promise faster and healthier cooking, smokeless light-ups and easy-clean parts.
 They also have accessories that turn them into stoves as well as barbecues – pizza plates, lids and griddles, for example.

 We’ve given both a thorough road-test now.
-You can find the Cobb review here.
-And the Lotus Grill here.
+You can find the full Cobb review here.
+And the Lotus Grill review here.
 PLUS…we’ve reviewed the rather wonderful Cadac gas Safari Chef barbecue and cooker for those of you who prefer gas.

 It’s a barbecue at heart, but it can also roast, bake, fry, grill and even smoke food “to perfection”.

 The charcoal (or ‘heat beads’ or the Cobb Cobblestone) goes into a wire basket, with a non-stick griddle above it.
 There’s a domed lid and a ‘moat’ around the fire that can hold vegetables, or a little water, wine or beer for flavour and moisture.

 It takes between 15 and 25 minutes to get to cooking temperature and, depending on the fuel you use, can keep going for up to three hours.
 Fat and oil drain into the moat (so if you’ve got vegetables in there, you need to bear that in mind).
 It’s mainly stainless steel, weighs 3.8kg and is big enough to cook for between two and five people…but that rather depends on what you’re cooking and how big your appetite is!